openebs-archive/openebs-docs/docs/prerequisites.md

 ###### On Centos

-On your centos host, install **iscsi-initiator-utilsRPM** package . .
+On your centos host, install iscsi-initiator-utilsRPM package if is is not done.
 OpenEBS uses iSCSI to connect to the block volumes.

 ```
 yum install iscsi-initiator-utils -y